CMihai99/fyndro/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature
-about: Request a feature to help improve Andro.
+about: Request a feature to help improve Fyndro.
 title: '[Feature]'
 labels: 'feature'
 assignees: ''